-Small dwellings should comply with all elements of the R-Codes Part C as they apply to the dwelling type (single house or grouped dwelling).
+Small dwellings should comply with all elements of the R-Codes Part C as they apply to the dwelling type (single house, grouped dwelling or multiple dwelling).

 The size of a small dwelling is limited by definition.
-For sites created for small dwellings, appropriate measures (such as a notification under section 70A Transfer of Land Act 1893 registered on the Certificate of Title) to limit development of the site to a small dwelling should be considered.
+For sites created for small dwellings, appropriate measures (such as a notification under section 70A Transfer of Land Act 1893 registered on the Certificate of Title or a restrictive covenant) to limit development of the site to a small dwelling should be considered.